settlemint/docs/content/docs/blockchain-guides/hyperledger-fabric/connect-to-a-node.md

 6. Having done that, you could use **peer user** to connect to your node.

-Run the following command to export peer user’s credentials as environment variables.
+Run the following command to export peer user's credentials as environment variables.

 `source ./node/exports.env`